curuvija/query-exporter/query-exporter/README.md

 ## Configure Prometheus scraping

-If you use Prometheus operator ServiceMonitor will be created to configure your instance to scrape it.
+If you use Prometheus operator ServiceMonitor will be created by default to configure your instance to scrape it.

-If you don't use Prometheus operator then you can use this configuration to configure scraping:
+If you don't use Prometheus operator then you can use this configuration to configure scraping (and disable ServiceMonitor creation):

 ```yaml
     additionalScrapeConfigs: